MapsPeople/web-ui/packages/components/src/components/floor-selector/readme.md

 ## `primaryColor` attribute

 A `primaryColor` attribute is available on the `<mi-floor-selector>` element, which can be used to set the background color of the selected floor inside the floor-selector.
+Dafult value is '#005655'.

 <!-- Auto Generated Below -->